-Join us on Thursday, January 28 for a discussion on human trafficking in the United States in honor of Human Trafficking Awareness Month.
-What can be done at the local, state, and national levels to eradicate human trafficking?
+Join us on Thursday, March 25 for a discussion on language access and language justice in the United States.
+What can be done at the local, state, and national levels to ensure fair and equitable language access?
+What is the Language Access Act of D.C.?
 Tune in for this informative discussion to learn more!

 Engage.
 Inform.
 Educate.
 Repeat.

 The fourth installment of Ayuda’s Speaker Series: Faces of Change is all about language access and language justice.